Prime space opens up at Lot Fourteen

 Lot Fourteen is ideally located in Adelaide’s network of business, cultural and academic destinations and next door to campuses of the University of Adelaide and the University of South Australia.

-Renewal SA has appointed commercial real estate agents, Colliers International Adelaide to manage the EOI process, which opens on Monday 30 September 2019 and closes on Friday November 22 at 2pm.
+Renewal SA has appointed commercial real estate agents, Colliers International Adelaide to manage the EOI process, which has been extended to close at 2.00pm on Wednesday 11 December 2019.